microsoft/BotBuilder-Samples/javascript_nodejs/5.multiturn-prompts-bot/README.md

-This sample shows how to use the prompts classes included in `botbuilder-dialogs`.
+This sample shows how to use the prompt classes included in `botbuilder-dialogs`.
-This bot will ask for the user's name and age, then store the response.
-It demonstrates a multi-turn dialog flow using a text prompt, a number prompt, and multiple state accessors to store and retrieve values.
+This bot will ask for the user's name and age, then store the responses.
+It demonstrates a multi-turn dialog flow using a text prompt, a number prompt, and state accessors to store and retrieve values.

 # To try this sample
 - Clone the repository